rust-lang/rfcs/text/3516-public-private-dependencies.md

 This doesn't cover the case where a dependency is public only if a feature is enabled.

 The warning/error is emitted even when a `pub` item isn't accessible.
+We at least reduced the impact of this by not marking dependencies as private for `crate-type=["bin"]`.

 You can't definitively lint when a `pub = true` is unused since it may depend on which platform or features.